-BIOM 695B Master Thesis II 3(3, 0)

-Continuation of BIOM 695A, Includes the completion and submission of a research thesis, the quality of which is judged acceptable by the jury committee established in accordance with the College of Engineering and Graduate Committee guidelines.
+Master Thesis II 3(3, 0) BIOM 695A, Includes the completion and submi ssion of a research ity of which is judged acceptable by the jury comn nittee established in BIOM 695A, Includes the completion and submitive of which is judged acceptable by the jury comm accordance with the College of Engineering and Graduate Committee guidelines.
 (This course may be repeated only once to accomplish its objective).
 Prerequisite: BIOM 695A.